Copacabana (Bolivia): Top 10 Things To Do

 Isla del Sol

-No 9 – Escalera del Inca
+No 9 – Climb the Escalera del Inca

 Once on the Isla del Sol, you can the Escalera del Inca, a kilometre long stretch of steps lined with touristy stuff.
 Access to the Escalera costs 10 bolivianos.